Get alerts of updates about «When children have acute respiratory tract infections»

 Symptoms of COVID-19 in children

-Children of primary school age and younger are less likely to become sick from the new coronavirus.
+Children of primary school age and younger are less likely to become sick from coronavirus and play a smaller role in transmission.
 If they do become sick, they usually have a mild course of COVID-19 disease.
 Their symptoms are often mild and short-lived and can be difficult to distinguish from other respiratory tract infections.

 When you are worried about your sick child

-In most cases, children who are sick will not have COVID-19, but may have other infections or conditions that require treatment.
+In most cases, children who are sick with a poor general condition will not have COVID-19, but may have other infections or conditions that require treatment.
 If you are worried about your sick child, contact the health service to assess whether a doctor should examine them.
 Do not delay seeking medical attention due to concerns about COVID-19.

 In general, the younger the child, the lower the threshold for contacting a doctor.
-Other reasons to contact a doctor are when the child has:
+Contact a doctor if the child has:

-- poor general condition (the child is lethargic and not their usual self)
+- poor general condition (the child is lethargic and not their usual self/ altered behaviour)

 - difficulty breathing and / or breathing faster than normal when at rest